Rydra/melange/docs/index.md

 or publish messages so that the broker can distribute these messages appropriately.

-So, you will need two things to make this entire scene work: an **Exchange Message Publisher** and an **Exchange Message Consumer** to send and receive messages respectively.
+So, you will need two things to make this entire scene work: an **Exchange Message Publisher** and an **Exchange Message SingleDispatchConsumer** to send and receive messages respectively.

 But before getting your feet wet into this realm, first things first.
 You need to tell Melange which driver backend you want to use.
 Place this line in the initialization code of your application: